 Following my passion for the intersection between technology and life sciences, in 2012 I joined the amazing Neuroscience department at Starlab as a research engineer, where I worked in innovative brain stimulation and monitoring technologies.
 In 2014 I moved to Boston as the Technical Manager of the new US offices of Neuroelectrics, a Starlab’s spinoff focused on the development of new devices to monitor and stimulate the brain.

-In 2016 I started combining my work at Neuroelectrics with a PhD program at University of Barcelona in collaboration with Massachusetts General Hospital (Harvard Medical School), where I am exploring EEG as a biomarker of tDCS neuromodulation of executive functions for a wide range of clinical populations.
+In 2016 I started combining my work at Neuroelectrics with a PhD program at University of Barcelona in collaboration with Massachusetts General Hospital (Harvard Medical School), where I explored the use of deep learning techniques applied to EEG data to study brain dynamics and physiological biomarkers, as well as the use of transcranial current stimulation as a neuromodulation technique to improve executive function in healthy and clinical populations.

 I am currently the Neurotech Innovation Lead at the Neuroscience Product Development division of Genentech/Roche, where my ultimate goal is to identify and develop new technologies at the intersection of engineering, data/AI and medicine, bringing neurotech into biotechnology and leading the transformation of traditional diagnostics and therapies for psychiatric and neurological disorders.